akshaykumar-binSeq/ecom_store/README.md

 Flutter Ecommerce App.

-Excited to share my latest project with you all!
-As a programmer working in Dart/Flutter, I developed an ecommerce application using DDD architecture with bloc state management and getx state management for routing.
+I developed an ecommerce application using DDD architecture with bloc state management and getx state management for routing.

 The app features an authentication system that is implemented using Google Auth and Phone Auth with Firebase services.
 Users can log in using their Google account or phone number, and their profile details, including name, email/phone number, profile picture, and Firebase user ID, are displayed in a side drawer.